 I can’t eat gluten – which dishes can I have?

-…but please bear in mind that other dishes cooked in the same kitchen do have gluten in them.
+…but please bear in mind that other dishes cooked in the same kitchen may have gluten in them.

-I don’t do dairy – which dishes can I have?
+I can’t eat dairy – which dishes can I have?

 We don’t add any ingredients containing dairy to the following recipes: